Viscosity and dissipative hydrodynamics from effective field theory: Hydrodynamics with dissipation

-At the leading order in $\ell$, the force of the environment acting on the fluid that is encoded in the non-conserving $R^\nu_{(1)}$, vanishes.
-The first-order $T^{\mu\nu}_{(1)}$ is thus approximately conserved near equilibrium and can be treated as the viscous contribution to the total fluid's stress-energy tensor.
+At the leading order in $\ell$, the force of the environment acting on the fluid that is encoded in the non-conserving $R^\nu_{(1)}$ vanishes.
+The first-order $T^{\mu\nu}_{(1)}$ is thus approximately conserved near equilibrium and can be treated as the viscous contribution to the total fluid's conserved two-tensor $T^{\mu\nu}$.

 Since first-order contributions are suppressed in the double expansion by $\ell$ as well as a derivative acting on $v^i$, we expand the zeroth-order energy-momentum balance equation to order $\ell^2$.
-The contribution from $R^{\nu}_{(0)}$ remains non-vanishing, but it can be absorbed into small $\CO(\ell)$-suppressed shifts of the fluid's energy and pressure,
+The contribution from $R^{\nu}_{(0)}$ remains non-vanishing, but it can be absorbed into the small $\CO(\ell)$-suppressed shifts of the fluid's energy and pressure,